Chowdhary Zulfkar Ali

 Chowdhary Zulfkar Ali is an Indian politician and former cabinet minister of Jammu and Kashmir.
 He is an advocate by profession and was a member of the 11th and 12th Jammu and Kashmir Legislative Assembly from Darhal constituency.
 He has also served as Cabinet Minister from 2015 to 2018.
 He was also associated with Jammu and Kashmir Peoples Democratic Party and served as district chief of the party for district Rajouri 2003 to 2013.
 He resigned from the PDP and became one of the founding member of Jammu and Kashmir Apni Party.
-Formerly, Vice President of the party,in August 2024, he joined BJP.
+Formerly, Vice President of the party, in August 2024, he joined BJP.

 Early life and education

-Zulfkar was born on 1 January 1970 at Tralla, Rajouri to a bureaucrat turned politician Chowdhary Mohmmad Hussain, who belongs to a feudal Zaildar family of the district Rajouri who was a member of Jammu and Kashmir Legislative assembly for 5 terms.
+Zulfkar was born on 1 January 1970 at Sunderbani town, Rajouri district to a bureaucrat turned politician Chowdhary Mohmmad Hussain, who belongs to a feudal Zaildar family of the district Rajouri who was a member of Jammu and Kashmir Legislative assembly for 5 terms.

 Zulfkar did early schooling from MIER Jammu and Graduation from Prince of Wales College Jammu and bachelors in law and masters in law from University of Jammu and masters in business administration (MBA) from IGNOU.
 He also did a post-graduate diploma course in Journalism and mass communication, industrial relation personal management, human resources development, business administration and rural development.